samuelbalogh/aws-cert-dva-c01/README.md

 - Message size
   - The minimum message size is 1 byte (1 character).
   - The maximum is 262,144 bytes (256 KB).
+  - Using the Extended Client Library (Java), message payloads larger than 256KB are stored in an Amazon Simple Storage Service (S3) bucket.
 - Message visibility timeout
   - The default visibility timeout for a message is 30 seconds.
   - The minimum is 0 seconds.
   - The maximum is 12 hours.

+### Common API methods

+- `CreateQueue`, `DeleteQueue`
+- `PurgeQueue` delete all the messages in queue
+- `SendMessage`, `ReceiveMessage`, DeleteMessage
+- `ChangeMessageVisibility`: change the timeout

 ## AWS SNS